Legion of Boom (Seattle Seahawks): Super Bowl appearances

 The Legion of Boom's crowning achievement was their team's 43–8 win in Super Bowl XLVIII, a blowout victory over the 2013 Denver Broncos, who were considered the best single season passing offense of all time and one of the best offenses in league history.
 The Seahawks became the fastest team to score in a Super Bowl when they had a safety 12 seconds into the game.
 They also became the first team to ever score with a safety, interception return for a touchdown and kickoff return for a touchdown in a Super Bowl.
 They led the game for 59 minutes, 48 seconds, which is the longest lead in Super Bowl history.
 It was the 3rd largest point difference in a Super Bowl (35 points) which was just one point less than the lead the Chicago Bears finished with in Super Bowl XX.

 The season following the Seahawks' first Super Bowl victory, they made it back to Super Bowl XLIX but lost to the New England Patriots by four points when Patriots' rookie cornerback Malcolm Butler intercepted the ball with the Seahawks one yard from scoring the go-ahead touchdown and only 20 seconds remaining in the game.
-Former LOB starter Brandon Browner was playing for the opposing New England Patriots, and was instrumental in jamming up the play and forcing the interception.
-Sherman, Thomas and Chancellor were all plagued by injuries before and during the game.
+Former LOB starter Brandon Browner was playing for the opposing New England Patriots and was instrumental in jamming up the play and forcing the interception.
+Sherman, Thomas and Chancellor were all plagued by injuries before and during the game along with slot cornerback Jeremy Lane and defensive end Cliff Avril suffering injuries during the game.